 Basics of Income Statement

-- Income statement starts with the revenue which a company makes by selling products to its customers.
-Since revenue sits at the top of the income statement, it is known as the top line for the company.
+- The income statement starts with the company's revenue from selling products to its customers.
+Since revenue sits at the top of the income statement, it is the company's top line.

-- Other than revenue income statement consists of all other items that lead to the net income of a company that sits at the bottom.
-That’s why net income is also known as the bottom line of a company.
-All the items are deducted from the revenue of the company to arrive at the net income.
+- Other than the revenue, the income statement consists of all other items that lead to the net income of a company that sits at the bottom.
+That's why net income is also a company's bottom line.
+All the items are deducted from the company's revenue to arrive at the net income.

-- The line items in between consist of the cost of goods sold to manufacture those goods.
+- The line items consist of the cost of goods sold to manufacture those goods.
 Costs also include selling general & administration expenses.

-- The line item that comes next is depreciation, which is also part of the balance sheet.
+- The next line item is depreciation, which is also part of the balance sheet.

-- Other items that are deducted to arrive at net income are interest expenses and taxes paid.
+- Other items deducted to arrive at net income are interest expenses and taxes paid.

 Basic Example of Income Statement

-Let us try to understand the basics of income statements line items with the help of an example.
+Let us try to understand the basics of income statement line items with the help of an example.

 The income statement equation revenue- expenses= net income for company A is presented in the table below.

 The revenue for the company is 50,000.
-After deducting all the expenses for the company, which includes the cost of goods, SG&A, depreciation expense, interest expense, and provision for income taxes, the net income comes up to be 500.
+After deducting all the company expenses, including the cost of goods, SG&A, depreciation expense, interest expense, and provision for income taxes, the net income comes up to 500.

 Basic Components of Income Statement

 We have touched base on the basic components of the income statement in the previous sections.
-Let us now discuss each item in detail, which makes up the income statement of a company.
+Let us now discuss each item in detail, which makes up a company's income statement.

 The basic components of the income statement are revenue, cost of goods sold, gross profit, selling general and administrative expenses, earnings before interest tax and depreciation, depreciation expenses, operating profit, interest expenses, taxes, and net profit.